jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 if API was performed without any error.

 ### I2CDevice API ###

+Before describing FastArduino I2C Device API, it is important to metnion that this API is heavily based on FastArduino `future` API, which concepts shall be first understood before starting to build your own support for an I2C device.

 Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` aliases:
 - `i2c::I2CDevice::PARENT`: this is simply defined as `i2c::I2CDevice<MANAGER>` and is useful for accessing next aliases
 - `i2c::I2CDevice::PROXY`: this is the type of lifecycle proxy used by `MANAGER`; it must be used for all asynchronous